timetraveller-123/tp/docs/UserGuide.md

 * This command will not be able to add/delete orders to this person
 * Existing values will be updated to the input values.
 * When editing tags or allergies, the existing tags or allergies of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s tags by typing `t/` without
+  specifying any tags after it.
-* You can remove all the person’s allergies by typing `no/` without specifying any allergies after it.
+* You can remove all the person’s allergies by typing `no/` without
+  specifying any allergies after it.
 * If the editing causes the person to be allergic any of the orders belonging to them, warning will be raised.
-* Use the `ia/` flag to override.
+* The warning can be overridden by adding `ia/` to the command

 Examples:
 *  `editp 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.